 You Know the Symptoms.
 How do You Get a Diagnosis?

-If you've read our introductory article regarding the symptoms of Parental Alienation Syndrome ("P.A."), you are likely more familiar with some of the signs that the other parent has been brainwashing the child.
+If you've read our Ultimate Guide to Parental Alienation Syndrome regarding the symptoms of Parental Alienation Syndrome ("P.A."), you are likely more familiar with some of the signs that the other parent has been brainwashing the child.
 Now that you can recognize some of the signs, how will you get it diagnosed so that you can seek recovery?

 Think about sickness.
 When we get a runny nose, fever, sore throat, and loss of appetite, we know that something is wrong.
 We know that we're sick.
 We even typically at least get a hunch as to what's wrong with us by our experience, obsession with searching the Internet for answers, and asking our family and friends for input.
 Nonetheless, when we feel unwell, we head to the doctor so that a professional can tell us what's wrong with us.
 In a similar way, an important step to recovering from P.A. (and preventing it) is getting an accurate diagnosis of it in the first place.
 Parental Alienation is a term used to describe when a child is being "brainwashed" by one parent to be against the other parent.
 Click here to read more.